 Following is a summary of Tuesday night’s City Council Meeting.
 To watch the meeting, visit www.hudson.oh.us/WatchMeetings.

-- Council entered executive session to discuss the employment of a public employee.
+- Council entered executive session to discuss the purchase and sale of public property.

 Correspondence and Council Comments